Next up: Why Now? A Quest in Metaphysics:

 - There is a huge “traffic jam” in the lane of the anthropic highway that contains pre-singularity moments.
 Pre-singularity moments (simulated), are extremely common, meaning that we should be not surprised to be living in one.
 This explains why our pocket of the universe is so finely-tuned for life; many simulations are given that interesting property.

-Before watching Tallin’s speech, I was unconvinced that we are living in a simulation.
-Now, I am completely convinced.
+Before watching Tallin’s speech, I was highly doubtful that we are living in a simulation.
+Now, I am almost convinced.
 It is just too much of a coincidence that we happen to be living in such an important time.
 The universe may be about to be transformed by exponentially increasing intelligence.

 Does this contradict my comments about tech slowdown in the Late Culture Change Aversion post?
 Not really.
 Thiel has always been clear that we have seen plenty of improvement in computer technology, “in the world of bits”, not so much in physical technology, “the world of atoms”.
 Yes, the exponentially improving computer technology may eventually have a spillover to affecting physical technology, but we shouldn’t have to wait for strong AI for that to happen.